SuiteAutonomy/SuiteAutonomy/README.md

 We are a group of individuals working on this project.

-Like Satoshi, I Autonomous speak for all when I say that the code is all that matter.
+The code is all that matter.

 Some of our team members including myself wish to stay humbled and anonymous.